 | 10 | Mythic | 1,000 team points |

 Tip: Save team points for Mythic runes at shop level 10.
-Epic runes are also worth buying if you are still building your roster.
-Never buy Rare or below from the Team Shop — you will get plenty from normal gameplay.
+Epic runes are worth buying while building your roster.
+Never buy Rare or below — you’ll get plenty from normal gameplay.

 Adventure Map